DarussalamTech/aims_prj/wp-content/plugins/wp-survey-and-quiz-tool/readme.txt

 * Yet again fixed the positioning of a quiz/survey - all fixed and its not being touched again!
 * Fixed the marking of quizzes unable for auto mark
-* Added ability to backup the WPSQT databases - will be improved in a later release
+* Added ability to backup the Aims Assesment Tool databases - will be improved in a later release

 = 2.2.1 =